-3.2.14 SIMRAD ER60 Scientific Echosounder Monitoring - When requested, the SIMRAD ER60 Scientific 38-kHz and 120-kHz echosounding system in the acoustics lab will be turned on during scientific operations and should be monitored regularly for the presence of unusual acoustic signals or heavy fish sign.
-In deeper water depth a 12khz transducer, the ES-60, is to be used.
+3.2.12 SIMRAD EK 60 (or equivalent) Scientific Echo sounder Monitoring - When requested, the SIMRAD ES 60 Scientific 38-kHz and 120-kHz echo sounding system will be turned on during scientific operations and should be monitored regularly for the presence of unusual acoustic signals or heavy fish sign.
 The bridge should notify the scientific watch on duty if any unusual sign appears on the bridge echo sounder.

 A trained scientist should be available on each watch to begin logging data and to record station data and file names in the notebook provided.
 Files should be backed up onto compact disks before the end of the cruise following instructions in the Acoustic Lab Instructions.
-The Simrad ER60 settings will be set at the beginning of the cruise and remain the same throughout the cruise.
+The Simrad ES 60 settings will be set at the beginning of the cruise and remain the same throughout the cruise.
 If data are printed in real time, the printers need to be checked every hour at a minimum.